jeffbauerle/MTB-Trail-Recommender/README.md

 # Mountain Biking (MTB) Trail Recommender:
 ## Find Your New Favorite Trail

-## Background
+## Motivation and Background

 I like to mountain bike.
 I enjoy looking at the "Best of" section of MTB Project's website to see what the most highly rated trails are, see if there's any new ones on the list, and target them for trips.
-I thought it would be interesting to see if there are any features about trails that leads them to be "highly rated", which get them on my radar.

-If there were features about the trails that were associated with its star rating, I want to see if there are regional differences.
+Outside of that, I don't have a good process for finding new mountain biking trails.
+So the goal of this project is to come up with a better process for finding new MTB trails, based on trails that you like.

 ![alt text](https://raw.githubusercontent.com/jeffbauerle/MTB-Trail-EDA/master/images/top_rated.png)